 - The result cross-section of certain reaction a+X➝[C*]➝b+Y is given by σ(a,b)= σa+X➝C* .
 PC*➝b+Y

-For the compound nucleus peaks in the cross-section are typical.
-Each peak is manifesting a particular compound state of nucleus.
+For the compound nucleus, peaks in the cross-section are typical.
+Each peak manifests a particular compound state of the nucleus.
 These peaks and the associated compound nuclei are usually called resonances.
-The behaviour of the cross-section between two resonances is usually strongly affected by the effect of nearby resonances.
+The behavior of the cross-section between two resonances is usually strongly affected by the effect of nearby resonances.

 Resonances (particular compound states) are mostly created in neutron nuclear reactions, but it is by no means restricted to neutron nuclear reactions.
-The formation of resonances is caused by the quantum nature of nuclear forces.
+The quantum nature of nuclear forces causes the formation of resonances.
 Each nuclear reaction is a transition between different quantum discrete states or energy levels.
 The discrete nature of energy transitions plays a key role.
-If the energy of the projectile (the sum of the Q value and the kinetic energy of the projectile) and the energy of target nucleus is equal to a compound nucleus at one of the excitation states, a resonance can be created and peak occurs in the cross section.
-For light nucleus, the allowable state density in this energy region is much lower and the “distance” between states is higher.
-For heavy nuclei, such as 238U, we can observe large resonance region in the neutron absorption cross-section.
+Suppose the energy of the projectile (the sum of the Q value and the kinetic energy of the projectile) and the energy of the target nucleus are equal to a compound nucleus at one of the excitation states.
+In that case, a resonance can be created, and a peak occurs in the cross-section.
+The allowable state density in this energy region is much lower for the light nucleus, and the “distance” between states is higher.
+For heavy nuclei, such as 238U, we can observe a large resonance region in the neutron absorption cross-section.

-It is obvious the compound states (resonances) are observed at low excitation energies.
+The compound states (resonances) are observed at low excitation energies.
 This is due to the fact, the energy gap between the states is large.
-At high excitation energy, the gap between two compound states is very small and the widths of resonances may reach the order of the distances between resonances.
-Therefore at high energies no resonances can be observed and the cross section in this energy region is continuous and smooth.
+At high excitation energy, the gap between two compound states is very small, and the widths of resonances may reach the order of the distances between resonances.
+Therefore, no resonances can be observed at high energies, and the cross-section in this energy region is continuous and smooth.

 Region of resonances of 238U nuclei.
 Source: JANIS (Java-based Nuclear Data Information Software); The ENDF/B-VII.1 Nuclear Data Library